It’s in the Process: Collaboration Takes a Vision Further

 Main-level living is a popular reason for many people to remodel their homes.
 Thriving-in-Place, as we call it, often means that your lifestyle has begun to change as you grow and so will your needs.
 The Harrison family in particular had very compelling reasons to seek out a one-level living remodel.
 After Frank Harrison survived…

-Rex and Patti had been living in their Fairfax County home for the past sixteen years before it became time to acknowledge the lifestyle changes that their family was both experiencing and predicting.
-Both are working professionals with three children, some of whom were off to college, while one was married.
-They were looking…
+Join us THIS THURSDAY to tour this remodeled home virtually.
+RSVP today!
+Entering a New Stage in Life Rex and Patti had been living in their Fairfax County home for the past sixteen years before it became time to acknowledge the lifestyle changes that their family was both experiencing and predicting.
+Both are working professionals…

 Check out our Coronavirus Precaution videos!
 Job Site Precaution VIDEO – We have been very busy preparing the job sites to take proper precautions as it relates to COVID-19 and thought we would share what the protocols are/will be on all job sites during this time.
 For as exciting as a job site precautions video…